Last updated on November 17th, 2023 at 05:42 am

-If you decide you want to have some Costa Rica currency, or you have no choice, then there are multiple places to switch out your currency.
+If you decide you want to convert Canadian dollars or US dollars to have some Costa Rica currency, or you have no choice, then there are multiple places to switch out your currency.
 The most common location is a bank.
-The Bank of Costa Rica, or Banco de Costa Rica, has many locations throughout the country at which you can exchange money, especially in cities like San Jose or Limon.
+The Bank of Costa Rica, or Banco de Costa Rica, has many locations throughout the country at which you can exchange money, especially in cities like San Jose the capital of Costa Rica or Limon.
 There is also the Central Bank of Costa Rica, (Banco Central de Costa Rica), and the Costa Rican National Bank, (Banco Nacional de Costa Rica).
 Private banks may not be able to exchange your money.

 Other places to exchange money include the airport in San Jose, (just after the baggage claim area), or at an ATM, though you will likely face heavy exchange rate fees.
 You’ll find ATMs at most larger cities as you travel from San Jose Airport and Liberia Airport.